Prostatitis is inflammation (swelling) of the prostate gland. It can be very painful and distressing, but will often get better eventually.

 Because peeing can be very painful, urine can build up in your bladder, causing pain in your lower tummy (abdomen) and not being able to pee at all.

 A catheter (a thin, flexible, hollow tube) can relieve this.

 If antibiotics are not effective in treating prostate infection, rarely an abscess can develop in your prostate gland.

 A doctor may suspect this if your symptoms do not improve despite antibiotic treatment.

 If an abscess is present, you'll need an operation to drain it.

 Chronic prostatitis can be challenging to treat because little is known about what causes it.

-Some men with prostatitis find their symptoms return (relapse) later on, which will require further treatment.
+Some people with prostatitis find their symptoms return and require further treatment.

-Prostatitis is not prostate cancer and there's currently no clear evidence that it increases your chances of developing cancer of the prostate.
+Prostatitis is not prostate cancer and there's no clear evidence that it increases your chances of getting it.

 Can you answer some questions about your visit today?